 It’s a common mistake to overlook the need to budget for technical debt, especially when planning upgrades.

-For example, a client in the financial services industry had been using a legacy system.
+A client in the financial services industry, for example, had been using a legacy system.
 Rather than investing in new technology, it continued to find workarounds for the old system.
 When the firm was finally ready to update, they hadn’t budgeted for the work required to untangle all of the workarounds first — they hadn’t budgeted for their technical debt.

-If your organization uses IT workarounds, make sure to log each one so you can include a line item for technical debt in your budget.
-If you don’t spend the funds that year, they’ll be available when you need them.
+SOLUTION: Keep track of all technical debt — you will need to pay it off eventually.
+If your organization uses workarounds, log each one as a technical debt line item in your budget.
+If you don’t spend the funds that year, they’ll still be available when you need them.

 Good IT budgeting requires good planning